 A total thyroidectomy is a very specialized procedure and is best executed by a skilled surgeon who has performed this operation many times.
 The thyroid is in close proximity to the voice box and there is a risk of injuring the nerve and thus function of the voice box.
-Surgical complications such as this are less common when specialized procedures are performed by an experienced surgeon.
+Surgical complications are less common when specialized procedures are performed by an experienced surgeon.

 Lobectomy: Select patients may be able to have only part of their thyroid removed.
 This approach is associated with a reduced risk of complications—including problems with blood calcium levels discussed above—but may be associated with a higher risk of local-regional cancer recurrence, which is cancer in or near the thyroid.
-Lobectomy does not appear to be associated with a higher risk of cancer recurrence in areas that are distant from the thyroid, such as bones or lungs, a circumstance which is associated with a worse prognosis.
+Lobectomy does not appear to be associated with a higher risk of cancer recurrence in areas that are distant from the thyroid, such as bones or lungs, a circumstance which is associated with a worse prognosis.1

 In general, young patients (20-40 years) with isolated cancers that are small (less than 1 cm) and no history of radiation exposure may be treated with a lobectomy.
 However, the decision between surgical procedures is very individualized and may depend on other factors.

 Regardless of whether a patient has a lobectomy or has the entire thyroid gland removed, they will receive supplemental thyroid hormone for the rest of their lives.
 Thyroid hormone is produced by the thyroid gland and is critical for maintaining metabolism.
 Supplemental thyroid hormone serves two purposes: to maintain hormone levels in the absence of a functioning thyroid and to suppress further growth of the gland and thus the cancer.
-The pituitary gland located in the brain produces a hormone that stimulates the thyroid to grow—called thyroid stimulating hormone (TSH).
+The pituitary gland located in the brain produces a hormone that stimulates the thyroid to grow—called thyroid-stimulating hormone (TSH).
 In the presence of thyroid hormone, TSH remains low and removes the stimuli to any remaining cancer cells.

-Radioactive iodine is a well-established treatment for thyroid cancer and other thyroid conditions.
+Radioactive iodine is also a well-established treatment for thyroid cancer and other thyroid conditions.
 Iodine is a natural substance that the thyroid uses to make thyroid hormone.
 The thyroid gland collects the radioactive form of iodine just as it would the non-radioactive iodine.
 Since the thyroid gland is the only area of the body that uses iodine, radioactive iodine does not travel to any other areas of the body, and the radioactive iodine that is not taken up by thyroid cells is eliminated from your body, primarily in urine.
 It is therefore a safe and effective way to treat thyroid conditions.

-Hay ID, Grant CS, Bergstralh EJ, et al. Unilateral total lobectomy: is it sufficient surgical treatment for patients with AMES low-risk papillary thyroid carcinoma?
+1 Hay ID, Grant CS, Bergstralh EJ, et al. Unilateral total lobectomy: is it sufficient surgical treatment for patients with AMES low-risk papillary thyroid carcinoma?
 Surgery.
 1998;124(6):958-64.

-Podnos YD, Smith D, Wagman LD, Ellenhorn JD.
+2 Podnos YD, Smith D, Wagman LD, Ellenhorn JD.
 Radioactive iodine offers survival improvement in patients with follicular carcinoma of the thyroid.
 Surgery.
 2005;128(6):1072-6.

-Copyright © 2013 Omni Health Media Thyroid Cancer Information Center.
+Copyright © 2020 CancerConnect.
 All Rights Reserved.